Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 tags: [api, REST, tabular, documentation]
 excerpt_separator: <!--more-->
 ---
-It is no surprise that APIs need high quality docs in order to gain widespread adoption.
-However, little if any improvement in the way API are presented to developers have been made over the past few years.
+It is wellknwn that APIs need developer-friendly docs in order to gain widespread adoption.
+However, little if any improvement in the way REST APIs are presented to developers have been made over the past few years.
 Nowadays, most API docs and developer portals adopt a [Swagger UI](http://petstore.swagger.io/) type of format where all the endpoints in the specification are simply listed, one after another.
 This format does a good job of communicating the low level details of each endpoint; However, as the complexity of APIs grows, developers need a way to get a high level understanding of the API **before** diving down into those